peacey/split-vpn/ipsets/README.md

 	ipset list VPN_EXEMPT6
 	```
 4. If you see the IPs of the domains you are forcing/exempting, then your DNS server and ipset configuration is set up correctly.
+5. Continue with Step 5 in the [instructions above](#how-to-configure-dnsmasq-or-pihole) if you haven't completed them yet.